 One anecdote in the article tells of how a woman experienced serious headaches due to the extensions putting pressure on her scalp.
 Her doctor referred her to a neurologist and insisted she have an MRI and another separate brain scan.
 It took neurologist Orly Avitsur to examine her, and realise that the patient was wincing every time she lightly touched her scalp, to work out that the pain was being caused by her hair extensions.

-Worryingly, Avitsur is used to seeing this kind of severe pain caused by extensions, explaining that tightly pulled ponytails, braids, and chignons can also cause chronic head pain.
+Worryingly, Avitsur is used to seeing this kind of severe pain caused by extensions, explaining that tight hairstyles including high ponytails, braids, and chignons can also cause chronic head pain.
 However, whilst hair styles such as a ponytail are rarely worn 24/7 and can be undone to give hair and scalp a break, hair extensions cause pressure round the clock.

 Letting Go Of Extensions